WHAT TO DO IF YOU’RE WAKING UP WITH BACK PAIN

 If you’re waking up with back pain, you may be sleeping on the wrong mattress.
 However, your bed is typically not the cause of back pain.
 In any case, a good mattress can help relieve issues that cause back pain.

 A good mattress that is well suited to your needs will help to align your spine.
 This alignment can alleviate aches and pains.
 People who suffer from lower back pain should look for a mattress that doesn’t put pressure on pain points, particularly the shoulders and sacrum.
 These beds are typically firm enough that your shoulders don’t sink, but soft enough to feel comfortable.
-Look for 5-7 rating on the mattress firmness scale (1-10).
+Look for a 5-7 rating on the mattress firmness scale (1-10).

 Choosing a Mattress That Can Help With Back Pain